Sri Siva Vishnu Temple

 Sri Siva Vishnu Temple (SSVT) is a Hindu temple located in Lanham, Maryland, right outside of Washington D.C.
 It is one of the largest temples in the United States.

+Construction and Architecture

+The temple started construction in 1988 and was completed in 2002 when the last deity was consecrated.
+The temple is influenced by Pallava architectural style as well as the Chola Style and the Vijayanagara Style.

 Location

 The Temple is located on Cipriano Road one mile away from the NASA Goddard Space Flight Center.
 There are two temples located on the same road.
 The Murugan Temple of North America is located in the vicinity.

 Deities

 The main deities represented in the temple include Shiva as Ramanathaswamy (the deity of the Rameswaram Temple) and Vishnu as Ananthapadmanabha (the deity of the Padmanabhaswamy Temple).
 Along with them, there are shrines for Parvathi, Lakshmi, Saraswathi, Durga, Rama, Krishna, Ganapathi, Subrahmanya, Andal, Hanuman and Navagrahas.
 Ayyappa has a separate shrine in the model of the famous Sabarimala temple, with 18 steps.

 Cultural

 The Sri Siva Vishnu Temple hosts several cultural programs throughout the year.
 These include concerts and dance performances by community and featured artists.